- Robert Martin 17??-?

-James Martin was the son of Robert Martin and his wife Avis of Little Downham.
+James Martin was the son of Robert Martin and his wife Avis (née Tall) of Little Downham, Cambridgeshire, England.

 When James was about 12 years old, his father died and the following year, his widowed mother remarried to James Wisbey, also of Little Downham.

-James married Mary Ann Moxon in 1841 but there is no evidence that the couple produced any children.
-Nine years later, after Mary's death, he married widow Mary Crisp (née Tingey) of Little Downham.
+James married Mary Ann Moxon in 1841 but there is no evidence that the couple had any children.
+Nine years later, and after Mary's death, he married widow Mary Crisp (née Tingey) of Little Downham.

 James and his new wife had at last five children but it appears that only one of these survived into adulthood due to Tuberculosis (TB) and Scarlet Fever.